caxian007/WEBI/Courseware/F2F/B/L7&8 Family Schedule.md

 She does homework from 7:45 around 10:15.
 After finishing her homework she takes a bath.
 She usually goes to bed around 11:00.

 ---

+## John's Schedule

+John is a high school student.
+Hi is two years younger than his sister, Collette.
+She is eighteen.
+He is sixteen.
+John is interested in gymnastics.
+He practices every day.
+He gets up at 6:15 every morning.
+Then he takes a shower.
+He eats breakfast with his family at 7:15.
+He leaves for school at 7:30.
+He drives to school on his motorbike.
+It takes about fifteen minutes to get to school.
+From 8:00 until 8:30 he practices gymnastics at school.
+His classes start at 8:45.
+After school John practices gymnastics until 5:00.
+He gets home about 6:00.
+After dinner he studies hard.
+He goes to bed between 10:30 and 11:00.
+Sometimes he dreams about the Olympics.
+He wants to win a gold medal.
+Someday he wants to be a gymnastics coach.

+---